 At different points in the term the pupils will read the home-school reading book with their class teacher to ensure they are reading the correct level of books.

-We will once again be utilising the MyMaths online resource.
-The pupils will be given a MyMaths task every two weeks.
-The task will be set on a Friday and asked to be complete it by the following Friday.
-The programme will support the pupils understanding in class whilst also providing a homework task to reinforce the concepts taught that week.
-If for any reason the task hasn’t been completed the class teacher will ask the pupil to complete during school time to ensure they are having the opportunity to reinforce the skill like all other pupils.
+This year we have decided to use a paper based homework activity for Maths.
+The homework will support the pupils understanding in class whilst reinforcing the concepts taught that week.
+If for any reason the task hasn’t been completed, the class teacher will ask the pupil to complete during school time to ensure they are having the opportunity to reinforce the skill like all other pupils.

-Class 4 will be having a PE lesson on a Friday afternoon.
-The pupils will be taking part in Outdoor Athletics sessions during this half-term.
+Class 4 will be having a PE lesson on a Tuesday and Friday afternoon.
 Initially the pupils will need their PE kit of black shorts, a plain white T-shirt and trainers.
 We suggest that the pupils bring their kit into school on a Monday and take it home on a Friday if it requires washing, this helps avoid children forgetting their kit which causes a lot of disruption.

 I hope you have found this information within this booklet of use.
 If you have any questions regarding the content or any other concerns, then please do not hesitate to contact me.